For King and Empire

 — Quran 109:1-6

 Once relocating to the city of Medina, Muhammad was then able to grow the Muslim community into a size that allowed for defensive jihad.
 Unfortunately, this included physical retaliation against mere verbal critics of Islam — not the sort of “defence” we are most familiar with.
-They weren’t yet powerful enough to dominate a nation, but could surely put up a fight, exert political pressure, and even raid some caravans as they struggled for resources.
+They were not yet powerful enough to dominate a nation, but could surely put up a fight, exert political pressure, and even raid some caravans as they struggled for resources.

 Ultimately, the Muslims established themselves as the most supreme force in the region, unleashing offensive jihad.
-So they fought to subjugate multiple nations and peoples under the religiopolitical endgame of Islam.
+And they fought to subjugate multiple nations and peoples under the religiopolitical endgame of Islam.
 The commands given by Allah during this phase pulled no punches:

 When the Sacred Months have passed, kill the polytheists wherever you find them.
 Capture them, and besiege them, and lie in wait for them at every ambush.
 But if they repent, and perform the prayers, and pay the alms, then let them go their way.